PlayFab/gsdk/experimental/go/README.md

 }

-// doMarkAllocatedGSDK will start a goroutine which will call MarkAllocated after 5 minutes func doMarkAllocatedGSDK() {
+// doMarkAllocatedGSDK will start a goroutine which will call MarkAllocated after 5 minutes
+// this method is highly experimental and should NOT be used since it requires configuration settings on the Multiplayer Servers backend func doMarkAllocatedGSDK() {
 	go func() {
 		gsdk.LogMessage("Sleeping for 300 seconds")